-The difference between a product’s final selling price and the costs involved in making the particular product.
+Added value is the difference between a product’s final selling price and the costs involved in making the particular product.
 For a business to survive, the added value of a product or service must be more than the cost.
 Examples of the expertise which allows companies to make a profit in this way include innovative design, new production processes, efficient ordering and delivery processes, using new technologies or materials, or supplying complementary services.

-A structured method of defining and establishing the steps necessary to ensure that a product satisfies the customer.
+Advanced Product Quality Planning is a structured method of defining and establishing the steps necessary to ensure that a product satisfies the customer.
 By moving quality efforts into planning and prevention, this multistage process identifies and anticipates potential problem areas.